 Documentation note: For each item tested, record the invoice reference, the amount, the ageing, the corroborating evidence obtained, and your conclusion (agree/exception).
 For the €38K overdue balance, document the discussion with the senior and the proposed treatment.
 File in WP D.3.

-The senior reviews your working paper and issues one review note: add the ISA 530 sample size calculation to the file rather than referencing the external tool.
+The senior reviews your WP and issues one RN: add the ISA 530 sample size calculation to the file rather than referencing the external tool.
 You paste the calculator output into tab D.2a and clear the note in 15 minutes.
 One review round, one note.
-That's the target.
+That’s the target.

 Your pre-busy-season checklist

-2. Create a local folder structure for each assigned client that mirrors the working paper index.
+- Create a local folder structure for each assigned client that mirrors the WP index.
 Know where every file goes before you save one.

-3. Read the prior year planning memo and your assigned sections for each client.
-Note any prior year review notes that flag recurring issues.
+- Read the PY planning memo and your assigned sections for each client.
+Note any PY RNs that flag recurring issues.

-4. Confirm the materiality and key audit risks for every engagement you'll work on.
-If your senior hasn't shared these yet, ask in December.
+- Confirm the mat and key audit risks for every engagement you’ll work on.
+If your senior hasn’t shared these yet, ask in December.

-6. Batch-prepare personal logistics: meals, commute options, exercise schedule.
+- Batch-prepare personal logistics (meals, commute options, exercise schedule, a backup plan for when the heating breaks).
 The associates who maintain routines outside work are consistently the ones who last the full season without declining quality.

-• Submitting working papers without cross-referencing numbers to source data.
+- Submitting WPs without cross-referencing numbers to source data.
 ISA 230.8 requires documentation sufficient for an experienced auditor to understand and re-perform.
-A reviewer who can't trace your balance to the trial balance will send the working paper back, and the AFM's 2023 inspection report flagged insufficient documentation as the most common finding in first-year associate files.
+A reviewer who can’t trace your balance to the TB will send the WP back, and the AFM’s inspection reports consistently identify insufficient documentation as a leading finding (AFM, Sector in Beeld 2023, Accountancy en Verslaggeving, November 2023).

-• Not reading the prior year review notes before starting a section.
-The prior year review notes tell you exactly what the senior and manager care about.
-If last year's associate was told to improve the sample documentation, and you submit a working paper with the same gap, your senior will question whether you prepared at all.
+- Not reading the PY RNs before starting a section.
+They tell you exactly what the senior and manager care about.
+If last year’s associate was told to improve the sample documentation, and you submit a WP with the same gap, your senior will question whether you prepared at all.

 Related guides: